realpython/flask-sinatra-martini/post.md

 RUN pip install -r requirements.txt
 ```

-This `Dockerfile` says that we are starting from a base image with python 2.7 installed, adding our application to the `/app` directory and using [pip](https://pypi.python.org/pypi/pip) to install our application requirements specified in `requirements.txt`.
+This `Dockerfile` says that we are starting from a base image with Python 2.7 installed, adding our application to the `/app` directory and using [pip](https://pypi.python.org/pypi/pip) to install our application requirements specified in `requirements.txt`.

 ### Ruby (sinatra)